The Year of the Fighter

 If rate cuts do materialize, 2024 could mark another historic year for bonds, but this time for the better.
 Bond yields bought today would remain stable, yet the price of those bonds may appreciate significantly, offering both income stability and growth.

 To that point, Adam Schrier, CFA at New York Life, highlights that being early makes a meaningful difference.
-Following the last rate hike—which includes rate cuts as well—the aggregate bond index and investment grade bonds pummel cash over a 36-month period.
+Following the last rate hike, the aggregate bond index and investment grade bonds pummel cash over a 36-month period.

 The tradeoff for safety is that cash doesn’t rally.
 Cash would quickly adjust to short-term rate changes.
 Meaning when short-term rates begin to decline, so too will the rate on your cash.